PepsiPistol/TicTacToe/docs/DeveloperManual.md

 #### Gradle
 Gradle is an open source tool that makes building scripts easier.
 It is used for building the main Tic-Tac-Toe and test file and running the main file.
 A gradle wrapper is included with the project.
-The gradle wrapper installs the gradle version that the project uses on computers that don't have it.
+It allows you to use Gradle without manually installing it on your machine.
+It fetches the corresponding Gradle distribution for you.
+To use the wrapper on Linux or Mac OS X, write _./gradlew_ followed by the name of the task.
+To use the wrapper on Windows, write _gradlew_ followed by the name of the task.
+A few gradle commands must be known to developers:
+* _clean_
+	* Cleans artifacts from older builds that are no longer relevant.
+* _build_
+	* Runs all tasks in the build.gradle file, builds the main program.
+* _run_
+	* Executes the main program.
+* _selenium_
+	* Runs the Selenium tests.

 [Gradle documentation](https://gradle.org/guides/#getting-started)

 #### Travis CI
 Travis CI is a tool that handles unit testing.
 It is linked with Github and runs all our tests every time a git push is attempted.
+If any of the unit tests fail, Travis will not build.

 [Travis CI documentation](https://docs.travis-ci.com/)